department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2023-07-Toxic-Exposure/conversation-guide.md

 Before we look at the website, let’s start with a few background questions.

 First, can you briefly describe your military service?
-We’re interested in hearing about when you served, your branch, and your MOS (job) if you are comfortable sharing those details. *Moderator will have to keep in mind the participant’s service history to know where to prompt participant during task 2.*
+We’re interested in hearing about when you served, what branch, etc. if you are comfortable sharing those details. *Moderator will have to keep in mind the participant’s service history to know where to prompt participant during task 2.*

 Second, we’re interested in hearing if you have ever filed a claim for disability compensation before…